File Watching and Atomic Replacement

 }

-Shorter intervals give faster detection at higher cost.
-For config files that change once per deploy, 10 or 30 seconds is often fine.
-For a dev server, 1 second might be acceptable.
-If you need sub-second detection, polling is the wrong tool; use fs.watch().
+Shorter intervals find changes faster but cost more.
+For config files that change during deploys, 10 or 30 seconds can be enough.
+For a dev server, 1 second may feel fine.
+If you need sub-second detection, polling is usually the wrong tool.
+Use fs.watch() instead.

 When Polling Beats Events